 Real options are analyzed using methods of option pricing theory.
 This includes approximation approaches like binomial models and analytical models such as that of Black-Scholes-Merton (Nobel Prize 1997).
 Projects usually contain several real options.
 They have to be analyzed simultaneously, since their option values influence each other and are not additive.
 A combination of Monte-Carlo-Simulation and approximation methods can lead to highly interesting results in complex problems.

-I analyze all options with the binomial approach.
-In this way I can change all parameters in project’s lifetime as needed.
-Analytical approaches are much more tigher in their premises and cannot be changed easily.
+I analyze real options with bi-, tri- or quadrinomial models.
+In this way I can change all parameters in project’s lifetime as required.
+I provide a comparison of these approaches with the Black Scholes Merton model in this post.
+Analytical approaches like Black Scholes Merton are much more restrictive in their premises and cannot represent reality in many cases.

 ROA provides a lot of additional information.
 It evaluates the strategic options (ROV … Real Option Values) and provides additional project key figures such as ENPV (expanded NPV).
 Additionally ROA shows which option should be executed in which situation.
 A sensitivity analysis within the ROA evaluates the dependency of the option values on important influencing factors.
 ROA should be an integral part of any project and financial evaluation.
 The methods of option price theory can be applied pragmatically and without complex mathematics.